-The Authority is proposing to use a WACC of 9.35% for each year of the interim price monitoring period.
+The Authority is proposing to use a WACC of 9.35% for each year of the interim price monitoring period, subject to the findings of an Authority-wide WACC review due to commence soon.
 A detailed assessment and analysis of the Authority's WACC parameters is set out in Appendix B to Part B.